-The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity is an international agreement created by the UN that equitably shares the benefits of genetically modified organisms and is one of two protocols that allow ambitious biodiversity goals to be efficiently achieved.
+The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity is an international agreement created by the United Nations (UN) that equitably shares the benefits of genetically modified organisms.
+The Nagoya Protocol is related to biodiversity protection and is one of two protocols that allow ambitious biodiversity goals to be efficiently achieved.

 The Nagoya Protocol is an international agreement that acts as a legally binding instrument to set regulations on access and benefit sharing (ABS) in biological diversity.
-The protocol entered into force in October 2014, aiming to create an equitable distribution of the benefits of utilising genetic resources.
+As a supplementary agreement to the Convention on Biological Diversity (CBD), it provides a legal framework to effectively implement CBD’s aim of “fair and equitable sharing of benefits arising out of the utilisation of genetic resources.”
+The Nagoya Protocol specifically focuses on building greater legal certainty and transparency for those who provide and use genetic resources.
+The protocol was adopted in October 2010 and entered into force in October 2014, aiming to create an equitable distribution of the benefits of utilising genetic resources.

 The countries part of the Nagoya Protocol can be seen below.
+There are currently 131 ratified parties (132 ratifications) of the Nagoya Protocol.
 Parties to the protocol include Afghanistan, Botswana, China, South Africa and the UK.
 The countries in dark green represent those that were among the first to ratify it, while the later dates of ratification are shown in darkening shades of red.
-According to the Convention on Biological Diversity ‘ratification’ signifies ‘the consent of a State to be bound by a treaty’.
+According to the CBD Convention on Biological Diversity ‘ratification’ signifies ‘the consent of a State to be bound by a treaty’.

 You might also like: Trade War: Australia Coal Faces China Restrictions